3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 Breakfast - Little Owl Cafe

-Assuming you spend the previous night at Billie’s Backpackers Hostel, the Little Owl Cafe is a comfy coffeehouse conveniently located just down the road where you can grab a bite for breakfast before hitting the road once more.
-With an extensive craft beverage menu, endless syrup flavors, and mouth-watering home baked goods that will keep you coming back for more—I had to return for another rose cardamom donut—this quaint cafe has something suited for every sweet tooth.
+Assuming you spent the night at Billie’s Backpackers Hostel, cozy Little Owl Cafe is conveniently down the road where you can grab a quick coffee and pastry combo for breakfast.
+With an extensive craft beverage menu, endless syrup flavors, and mouth-watering home baked goods that will keep you coming back for more—I had to return for another rose cardamom donut—this quaint coffeehouse has something suited for every sweet tooth.

 "Drive Your Own Dog Sled" Tour

-Embrace the tradition of the Iditarod by driving your own dog team on this authentic Alaskan mushing experience offered by Arctic Dog Adventure Co. from November through the beginning of April!
-Rather than sitting as a passenger on a sled ride or being guided by a tag sled, this is a true active adventure with your own team of 4-6 Siberian Huskies—one of the original Arctic sled dog breeds—racing through 6 miles of twisty snow-covered trails in the hills north of Fairbanks.
+Embrace the tradition of the Iditarod by driving your own dog team during this authentic Alaskan mushing experience offered by Arctic Dog Adventure Co. from November through the beginning of April!
+Rather than sitting as a passenger or being guided by a tag sled, this is a true active adventure with your own team of 4-6 Siberian huskies—one of the original Arctic sled dog breeds—racing around 6 miles of twisty snow-covered trails over the hills north of Fairbanks.

 Pro Tip:

-Above all else, the one thing to avoid while on the trail is letting go of the sled.
+Above all else, the one thing to avoid is letting go of the sled.
 As the guides will repeatedly emphasize, a loose team is a dead team.

-At last it’s time to glide through the old-growth boreal forest to the summit of a ridge with breathtaking panoramic views of the White Mountains and the Chatanika River Valley below.
-While leading the pack the guides will snap photos of the group on the trail, which does include elevated portions requiring some balance and cardio output as you assist the dogs uphill.
-The entire experience lasts ~2.5 hours, with a minimum of 1 hour on the dog sled that typically includes extra time talking, bonding with the dogs, and taking pictures on the trail.
+Glide through the old-growth boreal forest to the summit of a ridge with breathtaking panoramic views of the White Mountains and Chatanika River Valley below.
+Guides will snap photos of the group while leading the pack on the trail, which includes elevated portions requiring some balance and cardio output as you assist the dogs uphill.
+The entire experience lasts 2.5 hours, with a minimum of 1 hour on the dog sled and extra time talking, bonding with the dogs, and taking pictures.

 Lunch - GR's Empanada House

 Head 45 minutes back into Fairbanks for a quick lunch, this time stopping at unassuming GR’s Empanada House for handmade Bolivian empanadas that hit the spot after a tiring outdoor excursion.
-Baked fresh to order from scratch made dough to thoughtful fillings, there’s a flavor for every appetite.
+Baked fresh to order with scratch-made dough and thoughtful fillings, there’s a flavor for every appetite.
 Whether ordering staples like cheeseburger empanadas loaded with beef, cheese, and onions from the everyday menu or testing a seasonal special like the corned beef St. Patrick’s variety I tried, these turnovers are the real deal considering the Carrasco gang has been crafting homemade empanadas since 2002!

 World Ice Art Championships

-If visiting between mid-February through the end of March, head 8 minutes over to the Tanana Valley Fairgrounds to bear witness to the over 100 frozen sculptures comprising the World Ice Art Championships competition pieces.
-Ice sculpting competitions began in the 1930s with the celebration of spring, involving ice thrones crafted for winter carnivals while providing an outdoor activity for residents to enjoy.
+If visiting from mid-February through the end of March, head 8 minutes over to the Tanana Valley Fairgrounds to bear witness to the 100+ frozen sculptures competing in the World Ice Art Championships.
+Fairbanks’ connection to ice art dates back to the 1930s, when winter carnivals featured carved ice thrones and small sculpting displays to celebrate the arrival of spring as an outdoor activity for residents to enjoy.

-Another one-of-a-kind Alaskan experience leaning into the local culture, today unique art pieces carved from blocks of ice dot the landscape to create a whimsical winter playground complete with ice games like table hockey and slides you can slip down in the Kids Park—simply trade in your ID as collateral to use a free sled!
+Another one-of-a-kind Alaskan experience leaning into the local culture, today unique pieces carved from blocks of ice create a whimsical winter playground complete with ice games like table hockey and slides you can slip down in the Kids Park—simply trade in your ID as collateral to use a free sled!

 Fireside Tea and Reindeer Tour

 When your nose begins to feel nippy, drive 40 minutes to check into your accommodations for the night—which I highly recommend should involve an igloo at Pleasant Acres Reindeer Ranch!
-Assuming you secure a spot in one of these fiberglass domes, the Fireside Tea & Reindeer Group Tour is an educational 1.5 hour experience offered just next door!
+Assuming you secure one of these fiberglass domes, the Fireside Tea & Reindeer Group Tour is an educational 1.5 hour experience offered next door.

 Begin in the Chena Outdoor Collective yurt for a debrief on the history of Arctic animals in Alaska, reindeer anatomy, and the difference between reindeer and caribou.
-Stroll down the enchanting black spruce trails illuminated by twinkling holiday lights to mingle with the herd, who become much more interested in the group once lichen to feed them is handed out.
-A cozy campfire and traditional tent are provided for warmth as well as 2 cups of hot cocoa with marshmallows you can sip while snapping shots of your firsthand reindeer encounter.
+Stroll down the enchanting black spruce trails illuminated by twinkling holiday lights to mingle with the herd, who become much more personable once their favorite snack—lichen—is handed out.
+A cozy campfire and traditional tent provide warmth as well as 2 cups of hot cocoa with marshmallows you can sip while snapping shots of your firsthand reindeer encounter.

-Relax in your igloo accommodations for the night and monitor the provided aurora alerts in case the northern lights happen to dance across the night sky once more!
+Relax in your igloo accommodations for the night, monitoring the complimentary aurora alerts in case the northern lights happen to dance across the polar sky once more!

 Day 3